 - Superposition model: in this approach (All-Nucleon Spectrum) primary nuclei are split into equivalent independent nucleons.
 See card PHYSICS with SDUM = IONSPLITti - DPMJET interaction model (All-Particle Spectrum): this model simulates the nucleus-nucleus collision above 5 GeV/nucleon.
-In case DPMJET is chosen for cosmic ray application, for very high energies (~1016eV) it is recommended to use the DPMJET-II.5 version instead DPMJET-III.

-(linking with the script \$FLUPRO/flutil/ldpm2qmd)
+In case DPMJET is chosen for cosmic ray application, it is suggested to avoid the otherwise recommended DPMJET-III choice and to use instead the DPMJET-II.5 version (linking with the script \$FLUPRO/flutil/ldpm2qmd)